mirluvams/Filter_C-MPICH/README.md

-# Applying a Sepia Filter using C and MPICH
+# Applying a Sepia Filter using C, MPICH, Glade, Gtk and Python.

-This project is about applying a sepia filter to a given image using C and MPICH.
+This project is divided into two different parts, the first part is all about applying a sepia filter to a given image using C and MPICH.
 MPICH is an implementation of the MPI (Message Passing Interface) standard for distributed memory computing.

+The second part corresponds to create a GUI using Glade which is a graphical user interface builder for Gtk.
+Using the Gtk library, you can load and manipulate the interface from your Python code.

 ## Requirements